|

-DB2's ODBC driver require some custom packages installed on the
+DB2's ODBC drivers require some custom packages installed on the

 server.
 This is typically done by clicking the "Bind CLI/ODBC support